 To qualify for FMLA, you and your employer must meet certain eligibility criteria.
 You must have worked at least 1,250 hours in the 12 months prior to leave for an employer who employees at least 50 employees within 75 miles of your worksite.
 If your employer has fewer than this number of employees, then you may still qualify for PLA.

 To qualify for PLA, you must have worked at least 1,250 hours prior to the start of your leave for the prior 12 months and you must be employed at a work location in Maryland in which at least 15 employees work within a 75-mile radius.

 Why Do I Not Receive Pay During My Leave?

-The U.S. is unfortunately one of only 2 industrialized nations that does not offer any pay coverage during maternity leave.
-While some employers voluntarily provide this benefit, and you may take out private short-term disability insurance if you are worried about how to survive an unpaid maternity leave, the truth is that approximately only 12% of women in American receive any access to pay during their maternity leave.
+The U.S. is, unfortunately, one of only two industrialized nations that does not offer any pay coverage during maternity leave.
+While some employers voluntarily provide this benefit, and you may take out private short-term disability insurance if you are worried about how to survive an unpaid maternity leave, the truth is that approximately only 12 percent of women in American receive any access to pay during their maternity leave.
 For tips on how to manage your finances during an unpaid maternity leave, please read our suggestions here.